astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: list of float*,
    *default: [1.0]*,
-   Transmittance at the considered wavelengths for polychromatic mode.
+   Used for PSF computation and flux scaling but not with noise computation Transmittance at the considered wavelengths for polychromatic mode.
 How do you set polychromatic mode?
 Each element can not have a value superior to 1?